Joako360/osm2city/doc/manual/preparation.rst

 .. [#] Failing to do so might result in an exception, where the stack trace might contain something like ``KeyError: 1227981870``.
+.. [#] Many parameters are self-explanatory by their name.
+Otherwise have a look at the comments in parameters.py